nbw/battlesnake/README.md

 3. Build a **Tree**: Starting with the head of my snake as the top node, construct a tree that documents the possible paths the snake can more.

-4. Hire a **Squirrel**: Traverse the tree you've build and determine the best path to take.
+4. Hire a **Squirrel**: Traverse the tree you've built and determine the best path to take.

 ### Conclusions: